tyoeer/Chaoshead/docs/allocator.md

 ```
 - level: the level to allocate stuff in
 - settings: a table containing the settings:
-	- immediate: whether the allocator should place objects immediatly upon allocation, or wait untill allocator:finalize().
+	- immediate: whether the allocator should place objects immediately upon allocation, or wait until allocator:finalize().
 	  Default is `false`.
 	- size: table containing the size of the area in which things should be allocated in the format `{width,height}`.
 	  Use together with `setTopLeftCorner()` to limit the allocator to a specific area.
 	  Defaults to the level size.
-	- objectMask: wether the allocator should have a mask that limits where objects can be placed.
+	- objectMask: whether the allocator should have a mask that limits where objects can be placed.
+	  Required for area allocation.
 See `getObjectMask()` for more info.
 	  Defaults to `false`
-	- channelMask: wether the allocator should have a mask that limits which channels can be used.
+	- channelMask: whether the allocator should have a mask that limits which channels can be used.
 	  See `getChannelMask()` for more info.
 	  Defaults to `false`
-	- preScan: wether to automatically scan the level and mask away anything already used.
+	- preScan: whether to automatically scan the level and mask away anything already used.
 	  Does not properly work with objects bigger than 1x1 due to data that still needs to be collected.
-	  (Objects bigegr than 1x1 will not get masked off completely, causing overlap, causing undefined behaviour in Levelhead.)
+	  (Objects bigger than 1x1 will not get masked off completely, causing overlap, causing undefined behaviour in Levelhead.)
 	  Defaults to `false`.

 ## Allocating